Deep Generative Model for Human Mobility Behavior: Methodology

 \end{linenomath}

-Multi-head attention is constructed by scaling the matrices $\mathbf{Q}$, $\mathbf{K}$, and $\mathbf{V}$ across $H$ attention operations and concatenating their results: \begin{linenomath}
+Multi-head attention linearly projects the input matrices $\mathbf{Q}$, $\mathbf{K}$, $\mathbf{V}$ from $d_{model}$ into $H$ head-specific subspaces, applies attention within each head, and concatenates the results: \begin{linenomath}

-\end{linenomath} where $\mathbf{W}$ denotes parameter matrices optimized during network training.
+\end{linenomath} where $\mathbf{W}^Q_i, \mathbf{W}^K_i \in \mathbb{R}^{d_{model} \times d_k}$, $\mathbf{W}^V_i \in \mathbb{R}^{d_{model} \times d_v}$, and $\mathbf{W}^O \in \mathbb{R}^{H d_v \times d_{model}}$ are learned during training.
 In the decoder's multi-head attention layers, the queries are derived from the previous decoder block, while the keys and values come from the encoder stack's output.
 In the self-attention layers of both the encoder and decoder, the keys, values, and queries are all set to the output of the previous block.
-Additionally, causal masks are applied in the decoder's self-attention operations to prevent access to information from ``future'' time steps, i.e., the entry at step $k$ can only attend to information from step $k$ and earlier.
-Ultimately, the encoder extracts the feature representation $x$ from the traveled mobility sequence, which is then used in the decoder to reconstruct the target trace representation $\hat{\mathbf{z}}_{\theta}(\mathbf{z}_{t},t, x)$.
+Additionally, causal masks are applied in the decoder's self-attention operations to prevent access to information from ``future'' sequence positions, i.e., the event at position $k$ can only attend to information from position $k$ and earlier.
+Ultimately, the encoder extracts the feature representation $x$ from the traveled mobility sequence, which is then used in the decoder to reconstruct the target trace representation $\hat{\mathbf{z}}_{\theta}(\mathbf{z}_{\tau},\tau, x)$.